 - These heating systems also blow around dirt and debris, so they may not be appropriate for garage workshops (such as woodworking).

-If you decide to install a forced air heating system to heat your garage, make sure to get multiple estimates from contractors to assure the best price.
+If you decide to install a forced-air heating system to heat your garage, make sure to get multiple estimates from contractors to assure the best price.
 This will also help you assess the quality of work to be provided and the time it will take to complete the project.
 One of the best ways to assure the most competitive prices is to contact HVAC contractors and installers in late fall and early winter.
 This is the peak season for them, and they’ll be offering extremely competitive rates.

 Always budget extra on top of the estimate, as things can go wrong – the configuration is strange or there’s a mechanical issue.
-If you allow for an addition 10 – 15% budget, you’ll never be surprised or worried about footing the cost.
+If you allow for an additional 10 – 15% budget, you’ll never be surprised or worried about footing the cost.
 Also, obtain the parts for your forced air heating system yourself, visiting supply houses that carry the brand you need and finding the lowest price or perhaps even negotiating a lower price with the supplier.

-A convection heater warms the air from the top down, with natural air flow (hot air flowing up and cool air flowing down) creating the ambient temperature based on this technology.
+A convection heater warms the air from the top-down, with natural airflow (hot air flowing up and cool air flowing down) creating the ambient temperature based on this technology.
 The air passes over a heated coil, rises naturally, and then is pushed out by a fan.
 Some systems with convection heating actually use another fan to draw in the cool air, causing the process to work faster.
-Convection heaters are interesting because they come in several forms – wall mounted, free standing fan heaters, oil column heaters, and central furnace heaters that attach to ductwork and floor grilles.
-Obviously, any of these can work for a garage, but something wall-mounted, or free standing would be easiest.
+Convection heaters are interesting because they come in several forms – wall-mounted, free-standing fan heaters, oil column heaters, and central furnace heaters that attach to ductwork and floor grilles.
+Obviously, any of these can work for a garage, but something wall-mounted, or free-standing would be easiest.